xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [1][PI01] | A student demonstrates in practice that the (SE) instruments (method / technique) have been effectively used.
-Description |           | Understanding and the ability to use suitable methods and techniques are key to being a professional software engineer.
+Description |           | Understanding and the ability to use suitable methods and techniques are key to a professional software engineer.
 Relevance   | 80        |
 Instruments |           | Jekyll, tire & elasticsearch, capistrano, chef, ssh, git, MVC and more.
 Products    |           | End-result, including all other components that lead to the end-result.